amazon-ion/ion-schema/_posts/2023-06-07-launch-invalid-transitive-import-tool.md

 // etc.
 ```

-The schema fixer/rewriter tool will know how to handle this sort of schemas, and can expand the imports into type definitions for you.
+The schema fixer/rewriter tool will know how to handle this sort of schema, and can expand the imports into type definitions for you.

 ### How do customers upgrade when mixing schemas authored by multiple teams?